v1dya4sure/dumbTodo/README.md

-This is going to my first commit to the my new Github account.
+This is going to my first commit to the my new Github.